Champagne Pol Roger - Brut Réserve

 About the wine:

-The latest release of Pol Roger's Brut Réserve NV is based on the 2021 vintage and includes 30% reserve wines from the 2020, 2019, and 2018 vintages.
+The latest vintage of Pol Roger’s Brut Réserve NV is based on the 2021 vintage and includes 30% reserve wines from the 2020, 2019, and 2018 vintages.
 Disgorged in October 2024 with a dosage of eight grams per liter, this wine exudes an expressive bouquet of crisp pear, orange zest, ripe peach, and delicate pastry notes.
 On the palate, it is medium-bodied to full-bodied, with a vibrant fruity core and admirable balance, despite a dosage that may seem relatively generous.
 It is imbued with lively acidity and culminates in a lingering, briny finish.
-Composed of equal parts Pinot Noir, Chardonnay, and Pinot Meunier, this cuvée is immediately appealing upon release but possesses the structure necessary to reward several years of cellaring, thus revealing the charm of a finely matured champagne.
+Composed of equal parts Pinot Noir, Chardonnay, and Pinot Meunier, this cuvée is immediately appealing upon release but possesses the structure necessary to reward several years of cellaring, thereby revealing the charm of a finely matured champagne.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France